Thilan Thushara

-Magina Thilan Thushara Mirando; (born 1 March 1981), or Thilan Thushara, is a former Sri Lankan cricketer, who played all formats of the game.
+Magina Thilan Thushara Mirando; (born 1 March 1981), or Thilan Thushara, is a Sri Lankan former cricketer, who played all formats of the game.
 He is a left-handed batsman and a left-arm medium-fast bowler.
-Though he did not represent the country in international level after 2010, Thushara is an active member in Sri Lanka domestic competitions for Moors Sports Club.
+Though he did not represent the country at the international level after 2010, Thushara is an active member in Sri Lanka domestic competitions for Moors Sports Club.

 Domestic career

 Thushara made his first-class debut in 1998–99.
 After a spell in Sri Lanka's premier fast-bowling academy, he impressed the selectors, and was included in the Test squad for the tour against South Africa.
 He made his Twenty20 debut on 17 August 2004, for Nondescripts Cricket Club in the 2004 SLC Twenty20 Tournament.

 He had a grand playing style in 2006/2007 First Class series in Kandurata Maroons which was held in Sri Lanka between its provinces.

 He also be played few games for the Chennai Super Kings in the Indian Premier League after being bought for $140000 at the IPL Auction on 6 February 2009.

 He also played for 2016 Super Twenty20 Provincial Tournament for Hambantota Troopers.